LHNCBC/lforms/form_definition.md

 ### Utility Functions:
-For a description of functions provided for retrieving user-entered data in various formats, including FHIR, and for importing and exporing FHIR resources, see the [documentation](https://lhncbc.github.io/lforms/) website.
+For a description of functions provided for retrieving user-entered data in various formats, including FHIR, and for importing and exporting FHIR resources, see the [documentation](https://lhncbc.github.io/lforms/) website.